Gufo SNMP Example: GetBulk Request

 Asynchronous code must be executed in the asynchronous functions or coroutines.

-So we define our function as async
+So we define our function as async.
+We expect the following arguments:

 Address of the agent.